 1. Know the game.

 2. Find a meaningful way to implement it.

-3. Plan it out.

-4. Explain to students why they are playing it.
+3. Explain to students why they are playing it.

-5. Guide a playthrough.
+4. Guide a playthrough.

-6. Allow time for independent play.
+5. Allow time for independent play.

-7. Debrief, reflect, and provide feedback.
+6. Debrief, reflect, and provide feedback.

 Have the games in your class!